Caga Tio Nadal Montjuic Barcelona view

 While inside, you could find all the products to buy, which were mostly but not exclusively related to local gastronomy.

 It usually takes place on the first weekend of December.
-In 2019 it was on the 30th November and 1st December.
-I’m not sure what the dates are for 2020 but you should definitely have a look if you are planning a visit next year!
+In 2023, it was very early, on the 11th November and 12th of November.
+Dates change every year, so you should have a look if you are planning a visit next year!

 You will find fantastic and useful presents, and support small businesses who are providing local and organic food for all types of diets!